Redone0001/waitlist/frontend/src/Pages/Guide/guides/anchoring/guide.md

 Bastions:

-- Once fleet enters site wait for the meatshield to confirm they have established full aggro, once confirmed bastion for one cycle only on the beacon (S1 & K1), shoot Deltoles in order then Outunis and align toward anchor point (S2 & K2).
-Once bastion cycle ends check you are correctly aligned toward the next anchor and are not likely to bump anyone, MJD to (S2 & K2) to land between the "bubbles" and the tower _"Remember Paladins must finish off Outuni before shooting tower"_.
-Once in position at (S2 & K2) bastion for one cycle and wait for the aggro to switch to a new target, once this happens you can freely bastion for two cycles until the next aggro switch "note however you cannot delay on cycles, so if unsure then only go for one cycle".
+- Once fleet enters site wait for the meatshield to confirm they have established full aggro, once confirmed paladin bastion for one cycle only on the beacon (S1), shoot Deltoles in order then Outunis and align toward anchor point (S2 & K2).
+Once bastion cycle ends for paladin and as soons as aggro is confirmed for kronos, check you are correctly aligned toward the next anchor and are not likely to bump anyone, MJD to (S2 & K2) to land between the "bubbles" and the tower _"Remember Paladins must finish off Outuni before shooting tower"_.
+Once in position at (S2 & K2), wait for an FC call to bastion then bastion for one cycle and wait for the aggro to switch to a new target, once this happens you can freely bastion for one cycle until the next aggro switch "note however you cannot delay on cycles, so if unsure then don't bastion and wait for fc instruction".
 Repeat the bastion process until tower pops.
 However, if the tower is half hull or less do not do anymore bastion cycles.

 Vindicator:

-- Once fleet enters site you should be sitting still and shooting Deltole and Outuni in order, once the Deltoles are dead you can start your align to the anchor (V2) ensuring that you wont bump anyone, once you confirm you're clear activate MJD to jump to the anchor.
+- Once fleet enters site you should be sitting still and shooting Deltole and Outuni in order, once the Deltoles are dead you burn to your anchor (V2) ensuring that you wont bump anyone, once you confirm you're clear activate MJD to jump to the anchor.
 When you land press to Ctrl+Space to stop your ship then shoot the tower till it dies, web Schmaeels when they get in range.

 Nightmare: